Onyxdevsoftware/Brotato-stat-editor/README.md

 4. **Save Changes**: Use "💾 Save" or "📋 Save As"
 5. **Revert**: Use "↶ Revert back to original save" to undo all changes

+## Questions
+Why is my anti-virus warning me about the file?
+- Some anti-virus programs detect save editors as potential threats because they modify game files and access system folders.
+This behavior can trigger false positives.
+- Run it directly from source by downloading [Python](https://www.python.org/downloads/) if you want to feel extra safe :)

 ## Contact
 - **Discord**: Onyxdevsoftware